When I was a student, I had all kinds of odd jobs.

 Caitlin has since created a well-respected general proofreading course that teaches you everything you need to know to get started as a freelance proofreader.

-Matched betting is definitely up there as one of the best online jobs for students in the UK.
+Matched betting is definitely up there as one of the best online jobs for students in the UK (over 18s only).

 Don’t be put off by the name – matched betting is not gambling!
 It’s a way of using special calculations to ‘match’ bets across different bookies, playing the bookies against each other and extracting profit every time from the special free bet offers.